 A commercial real estate CRM system is just that, a customer relationship management software that lets you manage your client interactions and new sales opportunities.
 It allows commercial real estate brokers and agents to organize notes, collect data, and quickly find information about particular properties.
-Commercial real estate CRMs also will enable you to synthesize data about sales cycles from several sources to form a single program.
+Commercial real estate CRM also will enable you to synthesize data about sales cycles from several sources to form a single program.

 Each CRM system comes with its own capabilities.
 All should come with a way to track different streams including prospects, current and former clients, and the potential sales pool.
 Also, each CRM system should allow you to associate critical information about each lead and client like contact info, history of outreach, and notes.
 Having this information readily accessible makes it easier for agents to keep track of each touchpoint and when clients need to be followed up with.

 A worthwhile commercial real estate CRM will improve internal processes, too.
 Through data collection and analysis, commercial real estate firms can find emerging markets, target customers better, and find ways to shorten the sales cycle.
 An effective CRM can also help improve project management and standardize tools across an organization, especially if there are several offices.

 When you start searching for a commercial real estate CRM, you’ll find there are over 200 real estate CRMs to choose from.
 Using a site like SoftwareAdvice.com, you can narrow down your options based on how large your organization is, your price range, and overall ratings.
 However, this can be a long task, especially if you don’t know what to look for.
 Instead, you can ask questions like the following.

 You don’t want to waste your time evaluating solutions that are unproven or proven ineffective in the field.
 Look through software review sites and case studies to find which CRMs are worth evaluating and which aren’t.
 You should also ask other commercial real estate agents which CRMs they’ve had success with.

 Will it integrate with what you already have?